Sylvie Poinsot

 • 2001 (April-May): "Corps de femmes", Pastel/Charcoal, Association Noues, Montreuil.

-• 2025 (October): Homage to St. Francis of Assisi, Basilica of Saints Peter and Paul, Rome, Italy
+• 2025 (October): Tribute to St. Francis of Assisi, Basilica of Saints Peter and Paul, Rome, Italy.

 • 2025 (May): L'Ambasciatore dell'Arte Mediterraneo (Award), Contemporary Art, Carini Castle, Italy.